ministryofjustice/calculate-release-dates/README.md

 The rename-project.bash script takes a single argument - the name of the project and calculates from it the project description
 It then performs a search and replace and directory renames so the project is ready to be used.

+## Ensuring slack notifications are raised correctly

+To ensure notifications are routed to the correct slack channels, update the `alerts-slack-channel` and `releases-slack-channel` parameters in `.circle/config.yml` to an appropriate channel.

 ## Running the app
 The easiest way to run the app is to use docker compose to create the service and all dependencies.